Trauma Therapy in NYC that goes beyond coping

 • Sudden emotional waves

-Trauma therapy often includes techniques to calm the body, not just talk about the past.
+Therapy often includes techniques to calm the body, not just talk about the past.

 • Yes, often in ways that aren’t immediately obvious.
 You might notice: